PoCInnovation/Pool2023/P2P/day03/README.md

 - Create a script to deploy VestingToken
 - Create a script to deploy VestingPlatform
-- Create a Makefile to run both of those scripts
+- Create a Makefile
+- Add a rule to launch a local blockchain called `anvil`
 - Add a rule into this Makefile to run the tests and the coverage
+- Add a rule to deploy to local blockchain
+- Add a rule to deploy to a testnet with a given rpc url (can be from alchemy, infura ...)
 - Run those scripts to deploy

 ### 📚 **Documentation**: